alexbelgium/hassio-addons/scrutiny/README.md

 ## Configuration

 Due to a bug, the UI doesn't show on screen less than 960px.
 You need to switch your mobile browser to desktop mode for the UI to show.
-Here is the upstream bug opened : Actually the developer is aware of the issue.
-Here is the link : https://github.com/AnalogJ/scrutiny/issues/92
+Here is the upstream bug opened : https://github.com/AnalogJ/scrutiny/issues/92

 Webui can be found at <http://your-ip:8085>.
 Configurations can be done through the app, except for the following options.